mapillary/mapillary_tools/README.md

 #### Advanced Examples

-- Process and upload all the images in directory `path/to/images` and its sub-directories for user `mapillary_user`, but skip duplicate images, specifying duplicates as images apart up to 0.5 m or with a camera angle difference up to 1°.
+- Process and upload all the images in directory `path/to/images` and its sub-directories for user `mapillary_user`, while skipping duplicate images, specifying duplicates as images apart up to 0.5 m according to image `GPS` and with up to 1° camera angle difference according to image direction, ie heading.

 ```bash
 mapillary_tools process_and_upload --import_path "path/to/images" --user_name "mapillary_user" --verbose --rerun --flag_duplicates --duplicate_distance 0.5 --duplicate_angle 1 --advanced